shenyaojin/fibeRIS/README.md

 # Installation

 Use editable mode to install the package, for it's still under development.
+I'll upload it to PyPI when I think it's complete.

 ```bash
 pip install -e .